slub/vk2-georeference/doc-pak/INSTALL.md

 In production mode the service should be run behind an apache2 instance.

 ##' Run vkviewer as a WSGI application over apache.
 This could be done via `mod_wsgi`.
-Therefor add the following to your apache virtualhost configuration
+Therefor add the following to your apache virtualhost configuration.
+For proper running check the settings of the `pyramid.wsgi` in the root folder.

 ```
 # Use only 1 Python sub-interpreter.
 Multiple sub-interpreters